Fundamentals of Perpetual Futures: Arbitrage in Perpetual Futures

-\textbf{Proposition 2:} \textit{When there is a constant round-trip trading cost $C$ the arbitrage trades in table \ref{tab1}, arbitrageurs in the market will trade the perpetual futures until it lies within a bound of the spot:}
+Empirically, the arbitrageurs face trading costs when opening or terminating their positions.
+Suppose they face a round-trip trading cost of $C$.
+We can derive the no random maturity arbitrage bounds for perpetual futures.

-\begin{proof} Using a similar argument as in proof to proposition 1.
-We can show that (1) when $F_0 \geq S_0(1 + \frac{r}{\kappa}) + C$, longing the spot and shorting the futures would be a random-maturity arbitrage; (2) when $F_0 \leq S_0(1 + \frac{r}{\kappa}) - C$, longing the futures and shorting the spot would be a random-maturity arbitrage.
-Therefore, whenever the price deviates away from the bound, the arbitrageurs would have a strong incentive to trade toward to bound. \end{proof}
+\begin{proposition}[No-arbitrage bound] Under Assumption \ref{assp1} and \ref{assp2}, when there is a round-trip trading cost $C$ of executing the trading strategy, the absence of random-maturity arbitrage opportunities implies that perpetual futures price will lie within the following bound relative to the spot: